10 Proven Steps to LinkedIn Ads Success in 2023

 Are you an established business with a sizable ad spend and you’re looking to drive traffic, boost conversions, and generate more sales?
 Performance marketing is the way to go.

-And, because paid traffic platforms can get pretty technical, using them correctly (i.e., so that they actually increase your return on investment) requires a slightly higher skill set.
-It helps to have a dedicated marketer on staff or room in your budget to outsource the job to an experienced performance marketing agency.
+And, because paid traffic platforms can get pretty technical, using them correctly (i.e. so that they actually increase your return on investment) requires a slightly higher skill set.

 Are you a new startup with less wiggle room in your budget and you need to build brand awareness?
 Growth marketing should be your primary focus — at least at the beginning.

 Again, growth marketing is all about the long game: creating brand awareness, educating your audience, and building trust and credibility.
+(Talk about sustainable growth.)

-Now that you have a better understanding of the differences between performance marketing vs. growth marketing, you see how they fit into the larger marketing blueprint (and the benefits each strategy provides).
+Now that you have a better understanding of the key differences between performance marketing vs. growth marketing, you see how they fit into the larger marketing blueprint (and the benefits each strategy provides).

-It’s also clear that it takes a considerable amount of time and consideration to develop a successful marketing funnel.
-That could mean grasping the intricacies of paid traffic platforms or crafting a powerful message and creating content that resonates with your customers long term.
+That could mean grasping the intricacies of paid traffic platforms or crafting a powerful message and creating content that resonates with your customer base long term.

 No matter where you are in your business journey, HawkSEM has the experience and expertise to help you develop a winning performance marketing and growth marketing strategy.
-We’ll help you craft one that will drive conversions, boost revenue, and increase customer retention.

 With the help of our proprietary marketing technology, ConversionIQ, our clients see an average of 4.5x greater ROI.
 Just imagine what we can do for your business.